R3Conclave/conclave-samples/column-profiling/README.md

 Frequency Distribution: {na=1, f=1, m=2}.
 This means the value 20 and 45 have appeared 2 times in the age column.
 USA, UK , India has appeared 2,1 and 1 times respectively.

+### Initial SetUp

+In order to compile, and run these samples successfully, kindly download the conclave SDK in conclave-samples/conclave-sdk/{version-number}/ folder.
+This sdk consists of a repo folder.
+You can find a reference to this repo path in gradle.properties as shown below. conclaveRepo=../conclave-sdk/1.1/repo.

+If you wish to download the conclave sdk repo to another location, please update this conclaveRepo property in gradle.properties for all the samples.

 ## Running the sample

 Kindly refer to our official documentation for machine requirements to run the sample.